 Provide as much useful information as you can, especially if you need a specific version or format of a resource.
 Be sure to let us know in the “Notes” field if you’re working on your senior project or research with a professor.

 Interlibrary loan is available for all students, faculty, and staff at Luther College.
 No special permission is required.
-If you have an active Norse Key, you can login and create your ILL account.
+An active Norse Key is required to login.

 The following types of materials are generally not available through interlibrary loan: entire ebooks, new books and films released within the last 6-12 months, encyclopedias or dictionaries, articles or book chapters longer than 50 pages, entire periodical or journal volumes.